erikvalkering/pigro/docs/walkthrough/facade.md

 ```
 But that adds quite some noise to the code, especially if this happens in many places.

-Fortunately, with a minor change in our new design, we can change the lazy functions, such that when calling them directly, they return the results, whereas when being used as a dependency, they return the `lazy_result` object.
+Fortunately, with a minor change in our new design, we can change the lazy functions, such that when calling them directly, they return the result, whereas when being used as a dependency, they return the `lazy_result` object.

 The first change we need to make is in the main `lazy()` function, which instead of returning a lambda expression directly, first wraps it in a `facade` class:
 ```cpp